ismailemrecntz/QRCode-Barcode-Reader/README.md

-# QR and Barcode Reader
+# QR and Barcode Reader with OpenCV